EdvardSire/keyboard/README.md

 - The letters on a 3x10 grid
 - ESC and TAB on the left
-- Backspace key on the right
+- Backspace on the right
 - The CTRL, Super, Alt and Spacebar on the bottom

 ![Initial keyboard](/images/keyboard-layout-initial.png)

-Here we can see that anything less than 40% isn't possible, at least based on the given requirements.

 ## Motivation